ColladoWork/SQL-Statements/README.md

 Ideas and comments are always welcome! 😄

-🗃️The repository is divided into the following parts:
+### The repository is divided into the following parts:

 📂01_Statements
   - Select